grafov/kiwi/README.md

 Briefly:

-* structured logging for high readability by humans
+* structured logging in *logfmt* for high readability by humans
 * optional JSON format that liked by machines
 * dynamically selectable outputs (changing log verbosity on the fly)
-* no nailed levels, no hardcoded fields in the format
+* there are not nailed levels, not hardcoded fields in the format
 * can keep context of application

 Kiwi logger has two primary design goals: